Blondies vs Brownies: What’s the difference + Recipes

 These two bar desserts are the perfect choice when you want a small batch of chewy gems that will please any crowd!

-A few similarities are obvious like how a chewy blondie and a chewy brownie have the wonderful chew, but the main difference is that one has cocoa and one does not.
+A few similarities are obvious like how a chewy blondie and a chewy brownie have their wonderful chew, but the main difference is that one has cocoa, and one does not.

-It actually goes a bit deeper than that on how the sugars work together and how the combination of butter and other ingredients create each of these unique desserts presented in bar shapes!
+It actually goes a bit deeper than that on how the sugars work together and how the combination of butter plus other ingredients create each of these unique desserts presented in bar shapes!

 What are Low Carb Brownies?